Huge rally in Kiev in support of closer ties with EU

 At a much smaller pro-government demonstration in a Kiev park on Sunday, demonstrator Maria Nikolayeva, 18, told Reuters news agency: "We are here to support the president and order.
 Yanukovych is our best prospect at the moment."

 Another demonstrator, 43-year-old Sergei Antonovich, told AP why he rejected the association agreement.

 "We'll become the slaves of Europe if we go into it," he said.
-"Look at history - only union with Russia can save Ukraine from catastrophe."'Work on hold'
+"Look at history - only union with Russia can save Ukraine from catastrophe."